 What are Cysts?

-Sebaceous cysts are one of the most common types of cyst.
-Most often found on the face, neck, chest, stomach, scalp or back.
-They are slow growing and usually painless unless they become inflamed, infected or form in a sensitive area.
+Sebaceous cysts are one of the most common types of cysts.
+Most often found on the face, neck, chest, stomach, scalp, or back.
+They are slow-growing and usually painless unless they become inflamed, infected, or form in a sensitive area.
 Sebaceous cysts are caused when a hair follicle becomes plugged with oil, sweat, dirt, and dead skin cells.